ojd2/Redux-React-RATM/README.md

-# RATM Album List Application built with React JS & Redux
+# RATM Album Application with React JS & Redux

 To run: